tgoldenberg/brn-gitbook/chapter_5_user_accounts_pt_1.md

 # Chapter 5: User Accounts - pt.1

-Alright, so we left off with a nice prototype to build from in the last chapter.
+In the last chapter we left off with a nice prototype to build from.
 Now it’s time to flesh out the app with real dynamic data.
 This means we’ll be needing an **API** endpoint to send requests to.
-The word **API** stands for application programming interface – it is the tool we use to interact with our data, through HTTP requests.
+The word **API** stands for **application programming interface** – it's the tool we use to interact with our data, through HTTP requests.

 ## 5.1 Setting up Deployd

-The first need that we have for an API is to create and manage our users.
-Users should be able to create an account, login, etc. While there are several good options for user management such as **Rails** (the Devise gem), **MeteorJS**, etc., we will be using the Node package **Deployd** as our API.
+One of the first concerns with just about any API is creating and managing user accounts.
+Users should be able to create an account, login, logout, etc. While there are several good options for user management such as **Rails** (the *Devise* gem), **MeteorJS**, etc., we will be using the Node package **Deployd** as our API.

-**Deployd** abstracts the API creation process through an intuitive command line tool and interface.
+**Deployd** abstracts the API creation process for us through an easy-to-use command line tool and intuitive interface.
 Since we want to focus on the mobile development aspects of React Native in this tutorial, we thought it would be an excellent tool to use.
-There are, of course, features where a more configurable API would be very useful, but we found that **Deployd** for the most part meets our needs.
+There are, of course, situations where a more configurable API would be very useful.
+But we found that **Deployd** meets our needs for the most part.

 Getting the API started is easy.
 As per **Deployd**’s documentation, we make sure that the package is installed globally on our machine.